gvwilson/thirdbit/src/fiction/leaderboard/index.md

 The media had a brief spasm of interest.
 Was it suicide?
-Was the Mendonça family settling the score?
+Were the Mendonças settling the score?

-I muted a few keywords and spent the evening in my apartment with a joint and the Bollywood remake of *Buffy the Vampire Slayer*.
+I muted the relevant keywords and spent the evening in my apartment with a joint and the Bollywood remake of *Buffy the Vampire Slayer*.
 He'd known the risks.
 We all did.